Zhuojun-Hu/NeuralNetworks_Software/README.md

 # Installation

-Requirements can be found in requirements.txt (compute canada) or conda_requirements_cclyon (conda, cc lyon) The main requirements are [pytorch](pytorch.org), [numpy](numpy.org) and [hydra](hydra.cc).
+Requirements can be found in requirements.txt (compute canada) or conda_requirements_cclyon.yaml (conda, cc lyon) The main requirements are [pytorch](pytorch.org), [numpy](numpy.org) and [hydra](hydra.cc).

 ```